zoffixznet/DelironUI/README.md

 #### Sctoll To
 - **Class group:** `class="dui scroll_to actor"`
 - **Class group gets replaced to:** `.dui_scroll_to_actor`
-- **Description:** that causes the page to smooth-scroll to this actor on page load.
+- **Description:** causes the page to smooth-scroll to this actor on page load.
 - **Applies to:** any elemment
 - **Extra dynamically generated markup:** none